 Alfie took full advantage of the rooftop terrace while I spent the afternoon exploring the white city, wandering in ceramic shops and buying local olive oil.

 For our first night in Ostuni, I booked dinner at Masseria Il Frantoio without hesitation.
 We just went for dinner, but you can also book for the night.
-From the tour of the grounds to the 8-course dinner with wine pairings, the whole experience was detailed, intimate and homey.
+From the tour of the grounds to the 8-course dinner with wine pairings, the whole experience was detailed and personalized.

 Don’t expect a menu.
 They only prepare what is in season and growing in their garden.
 Most of the local dishes are vegetarian and they are happy accommodate any allergies.
 I have celiac disease and it was not a problem for them to create gluten free dishes.
 These iPhone photos really don’t do the meal justice, so you’ll have to trust me that this restaurant is truly amazing.